blueskyletters/blueskyletters.github.io/_posts/2020-11-03-al-arabian-novel-factory-book-review.md

 If you are interested in historical fiction or want to read about Arab countries, without a biased point-of-view, I would recommend this to you!

-N. B: Did you notice the cover page and back page of the book?
+N. B: Did you notice the cover page of the book?
 Malayalam books don't usually have quotes from reviews (eg: "New York Times best-selling..." bla bla...) which tries to sell the book.
 It has no extra decorations, I should say, with just the title of the book, publisher and author.
 This is the ideal format of a book cover, I think.
 What do you think?